School Science Lessons

 Perpetual Spinach, Mudbrick Herb Cottage

 Subspecies 1.
-Beta vulgaris subsp. vulgaris
+Beta vulgaris subsp. vulgaris, has five Groups

-1. Sugar beet, roots have high concentration of sucrose --> table sugar
+Group 1.
+Sugar beet, roots have high concentration of sucrose --> table sugar

 Beet sugar is sucrose extracted from sugar beet.